SmarterServices/2015-developer-interview-process/README.md

 ## Requirements

 ### User Interface
-The user interface should use bootstrap for the styling as well as a front end framework such as AngularJS, ReactJS, JQueryUI, etc.  Please choose the framework you are most comfortable with and would choose if you were building a larger scale web application.
+The user interface should use [Bootstrap](http://getbootstrap.com/) for the styling as well as a front end framework such as [AngularJS](https://angularjs.org/), [ReactJS](http://facebook.github.io/react/), [JQueryUI](http://jqueryui.com/), etc.  Please choose the framework you are most comfortable with and would choose if you were building a larger scale web application.

 ### Node.js Code
 You are free to structure the Node.js code as you wish, however we will be looking for a solid understanding of architecting a node application.
-You are welcome to choose a REST API framework if you wish and use any npm modules you feel are required to complete the task.
+You are welcome to choose a [REST API framework](https://www.npmjs.com/search?q=rest+framework) if you wish and use any npm modules you feel are required to complete the task.

 ### Functionality